Wes Bredenhof was born in Taber, Alberta, Canada.

 He is a visiting professor at the John Calvin Institute in Recife, Brazil.

 He has written numerous articles and reviews published in a variety of publications including Clarion, Christian Renewal, Reformed Perspective, Modern Reformation, The Westminster Theological Journal, Mid-America Journal of Theology and The Confessional Presbyterian.
 He is the author of several books including Aiming to Please: A Guide to Reformed Worship (The Study, 2020), Seven Wondrous Words: Christ’s Final Words from the Cross (The Study, 2019), Solus Christus (The Study, 2018), God did say!
 (Reformed Perspective Books, 2014), and The Gospel Under the Northern Lights (Providence Press, 2011).

 He and his wife have four children.
-His “extra-curricular” interests include fly fishing and aviation.
+His interests include fly fishing and aviation.